uchicago-library/attachment-converter/ubuntu_wsl/UBUNTU_PACKAGING.md

 #### Why not package for debian?
 Submitting a package to the official `apt` repositories requires a lengthy vetting process and subsequent version releases also need to undergo such vetting.
 The alternative, a third-party `apt` repository, requires finicky and needlessly complicated GPG key configuration for the user.
 PPA's present a smoother end user experience by removing the need to deal with tricky GPG configuration and add an `apt` repository through a simple command.

+#### Why is this directory specificed as a `data_only_dirs`?
+The `opam` switch being hosted within this directory means that during the build process, binaries and executables are built and placed within subdirectories of this directory to be executed by `opam`.
+This includes a `dune` executable that is mistaken for a `dune` file.
+Specifying this directory as a `data_only_dirs` avoids that error.